ruricolist/vernacular/README.md

 Here are some example languages:

 1. [Bosom Serpent][].
 Shows how to wrap a foreign runtime (Python, using [burgled-batteries][]) as an Vernacular module.

 2. [vernacular/demo/js](demo/js.lisp).
 A simple language built on [CL-JavaScript][].
 Shows how to convert a pre-existing CL language implementation to work with Vernacular.

 3. [cl-yesql][].
 Lisp port of Clojure’s [yesql][]: lets you write SQL queries in separate SQL files, using special comments to guide conversion into Lisp functions.
 Includes a non-trivial parser.

 4. [Core Lisp][].
 A hygiene-compatible implementation of the Lisp dialect [ISLISP][] (itself a conceptual subset of Common Lisp).
 Shows how to use Vernacular to build “language towers.”

-# Why Vernacular?

-Vernacular languages have several important properties:

-1. Languages are *first-class*.
-Modules live in their own files, just like Lisp code, and are compiled into FASLs, just like Lisp code.

-2. Languages can use *any syntax*.
-Unlike embedded DSLs, which are limited to reader macros, Vernacular lets you use any parser you like – which means compatibility with existing tools, like editors.

-3. Languages are *reusable*.
-Support for meta-languages allows different languages to share the same parser or for the same language to be written in more than one syntax.

-4. Languages are *interoperable*.
-Lisp code can import modules written in Vernacular languages, and modules written in Vernacular languages can import other modules – in the same language, or in other languages.
+# Using a Vernacular language

+Let’s use use CL-Yesql as an example.

+In your system definition, add `cl-yesql/sqlite` as a dependency.

+Create a file named `fact.sql` in your system, and add the following:

+    #lang cl-yesql/sqlite

+    -- name: get-facts-about @column
+    select fact from fact where subject = $1

+In a Lisp file in your system, add:

+    (vernacular:import facts
+      :from "fact.sql"
+      :binding :all-functions)

+You can then do:

+    (sqlite:with-open-database (db ":memory:")
+        (create-facts-table db)
+        (add-fact db "Lisp" "Lisp is a programmable programming language.")
+        (add-fact db "Lisp" "Lisp is fun")
+        (is (set-equal
+             (facts-about db "Lisp")
+             '("Lisp is a programmable programming language."
+               "Lisp is fun")
+             :test #'equal)))

+Two cavets.
+Vernacular needs to know what system your package belongs to.
+If your package has a different name from your system (why?), you may need to tell Vernacular what system it belong to.
+In the package, evaluate:

+    (overlord:set-package-system :my-system)

+Also, note that import paths are given relative to the base of the system, not the file with the import form.
+Whether you are importing from `all-in-one.lisp` at the base of your project, or  `deeply/nested/component/impl.lisp`, the path does not change.

-# Specifying languages
+## Specifying languages

 The language of a file can be specified in three ways.